What is the local currency?

 Always carry cash.
 You will use it for transportation, local shops and medical facilities.
 Credit card use is increasing: department stores and some restaurants accept credit cards.

-It is recommended that upon moving to Japan, you apply for a credit card from a bank in Japan (such as Citibank).
+It is recommended that upon moving to Japan, you apply for a credit card from a bank in Japan.

 By what method are bills (such as rent and utilities) paid?